In our latest Hang with Spang webinar session, Ash and Spang discussed the much anticipated…

 Spang dives into the complex manual nature of scheduling and how automation increases efficiency and productivity.
 Having software that streamlines the scheduling workflow through automation opens up valuable time for teams to do the work they need to get done.
 Automation is about saving time which is our most finite resource.
 Anytime that is saved by automation is time back to focus on different aspects of work, life and things that make you happy.

 Take a look at the full recording to hear more about Spang’s predictions for 2022 and beyond.
-To learn more about Nylas check out our free trial and see how we can save you time to do what makes you happy.
+To learn more about Nylas, sign up for an account for free and see how we can save you time to do what makes you happy.